1. Which of the following was the basic cause of the French Revolution?

 2. The French bourgeoisie supported the French Revolution mainly because

-A. they believed in the Theory of Divine Right of Kings.
 B. they were not allowed to own property under the Old Regime.

 C. they resented their lack of political power under the Old Regime.